-The following is a shortened version of a Climate Emergency Draft Program for the RC Communities, updated May 2023.
-(You can see the full version at rc.org/climatechangedraft.
-It has not been consistently updated.)
+The following is a shortened version of a Climate Emergency Draft Program for the RC Communities, updated February 2025.
+The full version (which has not been consistently updated) is at rc.org/climatechangedraft.

-This Climate Emergency Draft Program is rooted in the vision we share in RC of a world free from oppression.
-It's a world in which people work cooperatively, in a respectful and harmonious relationship with the Earth and all her inhabitants, to ensure a livable future in which all life and communities flourish and everybody's real needs are met.
+This Climate Emergency Draft Program is rooted in the vision we share in RC of a world free from oppression and exploitation.
+We envision a world in which people work cooperatively, in a respectful and harmonious relationship with the Earth and all her inhabitants, to ensure a livable future in which all life and communities flourish and everybody's real needs are met.
+This vision is also reflected in the RC Unified Goal for the Climate.

-A vast accumulation of data clearly indicates that to avoid catastrophic consequences, we must act quickly to stop global temperatures from rising more than 1.5°C by 2030.
-A temperature rise greater than that would damage and destabilize the world's natural ecosystems and have devastating effects on the environment, agriculture, all humans, and all of life.
-To prevent it we must swiftly and dramatically reduce greenhouse gas (GHG) emissions and increase carbon capture and storage.
-This is possible if the majority of the world's people decide to care, cooperate, unite, and take action.
+A vast accumulation of scientific data clearly indicates that to avoid catastrophic consequences, we need to stop global temperatures from rising more than 1.5°C by 2030.
+That global target was established by the Paris Agreement in 2015.
+We know that a temperature rise greater than 1.5°C will damage and destabilize the world's natural ecosystems and have devastating effects on the environment, agriculture, all humans, and all of life.
+At that time, we understood that to prevent it we would need to swiftly and dramatically reduce greenhouse gas emissions.